iot-lab/iot-lab.github.io/docs/tools/serial-aggregator.md

 To illustrate the serial aggregator features we will launch an experiment with:

 * a duration of 30 minutes
-* three M3 nodes on Grenoble site
+* three M3 nodes on Grenoble site (you need to use the SSH server according to your site)
 * a firmware with an interactive shell on the serial port

 In the Webortal go to the [New Experiment](https://www.iot-lab.info/testbed/experiment) page and select nodes by `node properties` and attach the preset firmware (iotlab_m3_tutorial).